-Avoid wearing loose clothing, jewelry, or other items that can catch on control levers or other parts of the machine.

-Do not wear headphones while operating the machine.
+- Do not take any chances. - Avoid wearing loose clothing, jewellery, or other items that can catch on control levers or other parts of the machine. - Operating equipment safely requires the full attention of the operator.
+Do not wear radio or music headphones while operating the machine.